jgh9094/jgh9094.github.io/_pages/teaching.md

 </font> </p>

 <p> <font size="+1.5">
-<b class = 'bold' >Engineering and Science SuccessAcademy (ESSA), Michigan State University</b>
+<b class = 'bold' >Engineering and Science Success Academy (ESSA), Michigan State University</b>
 <br>
 Student mentor, supervisor: Yolanda Anderson
 <br>
 <i>Summer 2018</i>
 <br>
-Helped teach an estimated 20 incoming freshman a computer science curriculum developed from the Google Computer Science Summer Institute (CSSI).
+Helped teach an estimated 20 incoming freshman a computer science curriculum from the Google Computer Science Summer Institute (CSSI).
-The curriculum covered topics from the Google Cloud Platform, databases, and web development.
+The curriculum covered topics from Google Cloud Platform, databases, and web development.
 Along with teaching, I also helped students on their final project website that would be presented to the class and visiting families on the last day.
 </font> </p>